 *FYI - this post may contain affiliate links, which means we earn a commission at no extra cost to you if you purchase from them.
 Also, as an Amazon Associate I earn from qualifying purchases.
 Check out our Privacy Policy and Disclosure. for more info.

-Having just returned from a glorious day at the Keukenhof Gardens in Lisse, I’ve done a truly embarrassing amount of research on Keukenhof tickets and alllll the ways to save money on them.
+Having now been twice to the Keukenhof Gardens in Lisse, I’ve done a truly embarrassing amount of research on Keukenhof tickets and alllll the ways to save money on them.

 After all, this famous Dutch attraction is far from cheap, and any pennies saved can go directly into the whole “Stroopwafels and Poffertjes fund”, you feel me?